dwellir-public/rpc-perf/README.md

 - To run tests with custom environment, define and pass an environment file

-`make test TEST_ENV=low-cache.env`
+`make test TEST_ENV=.env.low-cache-test`

 ## TODO
 - Flame graph
-- less peers, more peers, less db cache, more db cache, different versions of polkadot node
+- Which metrics?
-- node-version: v2.3.4
+- Length of test?